Foreclosure Cases in Wisconsin

 Despite their best efforts and intentions, a homeowner may fall behind in making their mortgage payments in Wisconsin –maybe they lost their job or are facing a major illness.
 When this happens, their mortgage lender may take steps to foreclose on the property and sell it to regain the money they are owed.

 Foreclosure is an action a lender goes through to gain title to a home on which they currently have a mortgage.
 This action is taken when the mortgagor has failed for a few months to make their payments.
 In some states, the process is a judicial one and the lender must go through the court system to foreclose.
 This is how foreclosures work in Wisconsin.
 In other states, the process is administrative, and a lender may be able to foreclose without involving the courts.
-In most cases, you must be a minimum of 120 days delinquent in order for a lender to initiate foreclosure proceedings.
-This is why it is imperative you contact a real estate and consumer rights attorney in Wisconsin to understand your rights and to gain insight into what you may encounter throughout the foreclosure process.
+In most cases, the foreclosure process does not start until you are 120 days delinquent in order for a lender to initiate foreclosure proceedings.
+This is why it is imperative you contact a foreclosure defense attorney in Wisconsin to understand your rights and to gain insight into what you may encounter throughout the foreclosure process.

 Common Defenses to Foreclosure in Wisconsin

 There are some defenses to foreclosure that are specific to certain areas and regions, but there are others that are more universally applicable.
 Some of the more universal defenses are listed below.

 - Fraud: When fraud or undue influence is used to induce a party to sign a mortgage, it can usually be used as a defense in the foreclosure action.

 - Violations of Law: Most jurisdictions, especially those that have a judicial foreclosure process, have requirements on the type and amount of notice that must be given to mortgagors in the foreclosure process.
 If they fail to abide by those laws, it can be a defense to foreclosure.